hugopl/gi-crystal/README.md

 ## Memory Management ❤️‍🔥️

-Crystal is garbage collected, you create objects and have faith that the GC will free them at some point while GLib uses reference count, the clash of these two approaches of how to deal with memory management can't end up is something beautiful without corner cases, etc... but we try our best to reduce the mess.
+Crystal is garbage collected, you create objects and have faith that the GC will free them at some point while GLib uses reference count, the clash of these two approaches of how to deal with memory management can't end up in something beautiful without corner cases, etc... but we try our best to reduce the mess.

 The basic rules are:

 - All objects (except enums, flags and unions) are created in the heap (including non GObject C Structs).
-- Boxed structs are always allocated by GLib but owned by Crystal wrappers.
+- Boxed structs (except GValue) are always allocated by GLib but owned by Crystal wrappers.
 - If the struct is passed from C to Crystal with "transfer none", the struct is copied anyway to ensure that every Crystal object wrapper always points to valid memory.
 On "transfer full" no copy is needed.
 - All GObjects have just a pointer to the C object (always allocated by GLib) and always hold a reference during their lifetime